mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/01-definition.md

 #### Namespace

 The `namespace` parameter represent an optional logical subgrouping of a module that can be useful to further subdivide a set of functions.
 This option is used by some runtimes, for example [@mondrian-framework/rest](../runtime//API/01-REST-OpenAPI.md) and [@mondrian-framework/graphql](../runtime/API/02-GraphQL-API.md), where there is a concept of API grouping in the respective specifications.

 #### Description

 The `description` parameter is a simple plain string where you can describe the function business logic and behaviour in natual language.
 This value is added to API specifications and generally reported on the documentation produced from this definition.

+#### Operation

+The `operation` parameter describes the semantic of the function.
+It can be one of the following values: `'query'`, `'mutation'`, or an object `{ command: 'create' }`, `{ command: 'update' }`, `{ command: 'delete' }`.
+This information is used by some runtimes to generate the API specification and to provide a more accurate documentation.
+It can be overridden by the runtime if it is not specified or it's incosistent with the runtime capabilities.

+#### OpenTelemetry

+The `opentelemetry` parameter is a boolean that indicates whether the function should be traced by the OpenTelemetry instrumentation.
+This option is used by the runtime to enable or disable the tracing of the specific function.
+By default it is `true`, so if the instrumentation is available it will be traced.